freedomofpress/encryption-works/encryption_works.md

 Another use for PGP is to verify correct software.
 To understand what I mean, consider the question: when you go to download a piece of software (the Tor Browser Bundle, for example), how do you know that what you're downloading is the same as what the developers created?
 How do you know that you didn't download a fake version?
 This could happen accidentally or maliciously.

 The answer is to check the "check-sum" of the software.
 This is a series of digits shown in two places, on your computer and on the servers where you downloaded the software wrong.
 If these numbers are the same, we can say with some degree of certainty that the file we downloaded is the same as the developer intended us to get.

-![Verifying checksums for the Tails download.](http://i.imgur.com/zvUgZH6.jpg) Both [Tor](https://www.torproject.org/docs/verifying-signatures.html.en) and [Tails](https://tails.boum.org/download/index.en.html) give information on how to verify these check-sums.
+![Verifying checksums for the Tails download.](http://i.imgur.com/zvUgZH6.jpg)

+In general, software websites have to provide the checksum for you to check, but not all do.
+Both [Tor](https://www.torproject.org/docs/verifying-signatures.html.en) and [Tails](https://tails.boum.org/download/index.en.html) give information on how to verify these check-sums.

 ## Tails: The Amnesic Incognito Live System